alexgnatrow/WeatherApp/README.md

-Weather Application
+Weather Application <br/>
-Enter the name of the city and add it to the list.
+Enter the name of the city and add it to the list.<br/>
-Click on the added city name to get data.
+Click on the added city name to get data.<br/>
 Have a nice day!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).